When Shiva Comes Back.

 My relationship with Shiva has never been linear.

-As a child and through my early years, I was deeply drawn to Shiva, and chanting His name felt natural and effortless, and almost like breathing, and before marriage my devotion to Shiva was steady and intimate.
+As a child and through my early years, I was deeply drawn to Shiva….chanting His name felt natural and effortless, almost like breathing.
+Before l got married ,my devotion to Shiva was steady and intimate.

-After marriage life gently shifted, and I began visiting the Gurudwara more often, and the rhythm of shabad kirtan entered my days, and for some time I immersed myself in that devotion, and later I found myself chanting bhajans, and gradually my heart moved toward Lord Hanuman, and strength and surrender and protection became meaningful to me.
+After marriage ,life gently shifted.
+I began visiting the Gurudwara more often.
+The rhythm of shabad kirtan entered my days.
+For some time I immersed myself in that devotion.
+Later, I found myself chanting bhajans.
+Gradually my heart moved toward Lord Hanuman.
+Now strength ,surrender and protection became meaningful to me.

 And yet Shiva kept returning.

-Not dramatically, and not insistently, but quietly, and like an old presence that never truly leaves.
+Not dramatically, and not insistently, but quietly, like an old presence that never truly leaves.

 This Maha Shivratri felt like meeting Him again after a long pause.

-I was not inside a temple, and I was not among a physical crowd, and I was at home watching the live celebration from the Isha Foundation, and softly chanting Om Namah Shivaya during Rishit Kaal.
+I was not inside a temple.
+I was not among a physical crowd.
+I was at home watching the live celebration from the Isha Foundation, and softly chanting Om Namah Shivaya during Rishit Kaal.

-At one point I felt a slight throbbing in my head, and it was not uncomfortable, and it was not overwhelming, and it was simply there, and subtle and alive, and I did not try to label it as spiritual or physiological, and I just noticed it, and continued chanting.
+At one point I felt a slight throbbing in my head, it was not uncomfortable, it was not overwhelming, but it was simply there, subtle and alive.
+I did not try to label it as spiritual or physiological.
+I just noticed it, and continued chanting.

-The mantras were serene, and the rhythm was magnetic, and even through a screen the collective devotion felt powerful, and people were dancing and immersed in celebration, and I remained seated, and inwardly I felt like dancing too.
+The mantras were serene, the rhythm was magnetic, and even through a screen the collective devotion felt powerful.
+People were dancing and immersed in celebration but I remained seated, and inwardly I felt like dancing too.

 But tears that made the heart lighter.

-For those moments there was no chaos in me, and no mental clutter, and no analysis, and I lived every second of it, and the sound of the mantra, and the silence between repetitions, and the vibration moving gently within.
+For those moments there was no chaos in me, and no mental clutter, and no analysis, and I lived every second of it.
+The sound of the mantra, and the silence between repetitions, and the vibration moving gently within.

 There were one or two points of complete stillness.

-And strangely that stillness did not feel empty, and it felt complete, and as if nothing was missing, and nothing needed to be added.
+And strangely that stillness did not feel empty, it felt complete as if nothing was missing, and nothing needed to be added.

-I could not stay awake the entire night, and I slept within two hours, and the next morning despite less sleep I felt slightly energised, and clear and settled.
+I could not stay awake the entire night, and I slept within two hours.
+The next morning despite less sleep I felt slightly energised, and clear and settled.

 Chanting brought me closer to Shiva.